justinjosethottathill/Travels/README.md

 # Travels
 Bus and flight Travels Booking
+Its a booking software for travell agents to manage their bus, flight booking details more effeciently. visual basic project code sql server 2014 html print card print sms options
 !!!!
 CHANGE THE ICONS AND  IMAGES BECAUSE THESE IMAGES MAY BE COPYRIGHT PROTECTED !!!!USE THE IMAGES UNDER YOUR OWN RISK I AM NOT RESPONSIBLE FOR ANY ISSUES RELATED TO COPYRIGHT ISSUES